soyonchoi29/soyonchoi29/README.md

 - Hi!
 I'm @soyonchoi29 !
-- I'm a lover of dancing, singing, drawing, running, and of course, computer programming!
-- Currently, I'm learning cryptography based on Python.

 <!---
 soyonchoi29/soyonchoi29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.